expressjs/expressjs.com/4x/en/api/app-engine.md

-Register the given template engine `callback` as `ext`.
+Registers the given template engine `callback` as `ext`.

 By default, Express will `require()` the engine based on the file extension.
 For example, if you try to render a "foo.jade" file, Express invokes the following internally, and caches the `require()` on subsequent calls to increase performance.

 ```js